Keyword: Definition, issues and explanations

 What is a long-tail keyword?

-A long-tail keyword is a more specific phrase that is generally longer than generic keywords.
-It targets a specific audience and often generates less traffic but is more qualified.
+A long-tail keyword is an expression that is more specific and generally longer than generic keywords.
+It targets a precise audience and often generates less but better-qualified traffic.

 Why is it important to choose the right keywords?

-Choosing the right keywords is crucial for attracting a relevant audience, improving search engine rankings, and increasing the chances of conversion.
+Choosing the right keywords is crucial to attracting a relevant audience, improving positioning in search results, and increasing the chances of conversion.

-To avoid over-optimization, keywords should be integrated naturally into the content, without excessive repetition, and the quality of the text should be prioritized above all else.
+To avoid over-optimization, keywords should be integrated naturally into the content, without excessive repetition, and text quality should be prioritized above all else.

 Do you have an entrepreneurial project?